 Rainbows are not my typical color palette (though there is a special place in my heart for those rainbow stickers that were everywhere in the 80s) but this one is just slightly weird enough that it works for me.

-You will be able to make at least a couple of hats with all of the yarn, so make one for the peeps you know who most need some sunshine.
+You will be able to make at least a couple of hats with all of the yarn (more if you are making the baby size), so make one for the peeps you know who most need some sunshine.

 Though the yarn is machine washable, I’d be careful with that pompom!